 29. (1) Subject to the Associations Incorporation Act 1981, these rules may be amended, repealed or added to by a special resolution carried at a General Meeting.

-(2) However an amendment, repeal or addition is valid only if it is registered by the Chief Executive.
+(2) However an amendment, repeal or addition is valid only if it is registered by the President.

 COMMON SEAL